 Garnishment.
 It is illegal in Iowa to discharge an employee because his or her wages have been garnished (IA Code Sec.
 642.21).

 Jury duty.
 Iowa law prohibits an employer from discharging or threatening an employee because of jury service (IA Code Sec.
 607A.45).

 Military service.
 Employers may not terminate or otherwise discriminate against an individual for being a member of the Iowa military forces or civil air patrol (IA Code Sec.
 29A.43).

 Safety.
-Employers may not discharge or discriminate against employees who file complaints about suspected occupational health and safety violations or who refuse to expose themselves to dangerous conditions if no reasonable ...
+Employers may not discharge or discriminate against employees who file complaints about suspected occupational health and safety violations or who refuse to expose themselves to dangerous ...